NASA-IMPACT/veda-auth-central/docs/use-case-evaluation/workflows.md

 #### Description

 We want to be able to bucket users into various groups *manually*, via a UI.
 This UI should be available to a small subset of users.
+Automatic group assignment is explicitly out of scope for now.

 #### Frequency of use